 Massachusetts does have early voting available for every biennial State Election.
 Also, if you will be absent from the Town of Brookline for an extended period of time, you may submit a single application for all elections occurring within the year the application is accepted.

-Applications for absentee ballots may be obtained in-person or downloaded (PDF).
+View applications for absentee ballots online (PDF) or they may be obtained in-person.
 Applications may be submitted in-person or by mail.
 A "family member" may submit an application for another in the family.
 A family member is considered:

 - Adopted child

 - Adopting parent

 - Spouse or person residing in the same household

 The voter or family member must sign all applications under the pains and penalties of perjury.
 View the Application for a Family Member (PDF).

 In primary elections, a voter who is not registered in a political party must specify the ballot of the party of choice in the application.
 In all primaries, both state and presidential, you will not become registered in a party because of your participation.

 Additional Application Information